SHAMROCK RUN PORTLAND

 Shamrock Sunday activities in the finish area include the Widmer Brothers Brewing beer garden, free chowder from Stanford's and an entertainment stage with performances from local musicians.
 Bands also perform at the starting line and along the Shamrock Run routes.

 Shamrock Weekend kicks-off with the Shamrock Run Fitness Fair.
-This two-day expo at the Oregon Convention Center on March 11-12 is in conjunction with Shamrock participant bib number and T-shirt pickup.
-The Fitness Fair features more than 75 running and fitness exhibitors, live music, fitness demos, contests and give-aways and a Leprechaun Lane kids area.
+This two-day Health and Fitness Fair at the Oregon Convention Center on March 11-12 is in conjunction with Shamrock participant bib number and T-shirt pickup.
+The Fitness Fair features more than 80 running and fitness exhibitors, celebrities and mascots, contests and give-aways and a Leprechaun Lane kids area.
 More than 25,000 people visit the Shamrock Fitness Fair.

 All Shamrock Run participants receive the following: